Bijections for generalized Tamari intervals via orientations: Link to a bijection by Kenyon et al.

-{\bf Link to a bijection by Kenyon et al.~\cite{KMSW}.} A \emph{plane bipolar orientation} is a rooted map endowed with an acyclic orientation having a unique source $s$ and a unique sink $t$ both incident to the outer face, see Figure~\ref{fig:bipolar} left.
-It is known~\cite{FOP95} that in a plane bipolar orientation every inner face has its incident edges partitioned into a non-empty interval of clockwise edges and a non-empty interval of counterclockwise edges ---the face is said to be of type $(p,q)$ if the first interval has length $p+1$ and the second interval has length $q+1$--- and for every non-pole vertex (vertex $\notin\{s,t\}$) the incident edges are partitioned into a non-empty interval of ingoing edges and a non-empty interval of outgoing edges.
-We let $\cB_{i,j}$ be the set of plane bipolar orientations with $i$ non-pole vertices and $j$ inner face, and let $\cB_{i,j}[a,b]$ be the subset of those where the left (resp. right) outer boundary has length $a+1$ (resp. $b+1$).
-We let $\Sep_{i,j}[a,b]$ be the subset of $\Sep_{i,j}$ where $s'$ has degree $a+2$ and $t'$ has degree $b+2$.
+A \emph{plane bipolar orientation} is a map endowed with an acyclic orientation having a unique source $s$ and a unique sink $t$ both incident to the outer face, with $s$ the root-vertex, see Figure~\ref{fig:bipolar} left.
+It is known~\cite{FOP95} that a plane bipolar orientation is characterized by the following local conditions: \begin{itemize} \item Every non-pole vertex (vertex $\notin\{s,t\}$) has its incident edges partitioned into a non-empty interval of incoming edges and a non-empty interval of outgoing edges. \item Every inner face has its incident edges partitioned into a non-empty interval of clockwise edges and a non-empty interval of counterclockwise edges. \end{itemize} An inner face consisting of $p+1$ clockwise edges and $q+1$ counterclockwise edges is said to have \emph{type $(p,q)$}.
+Let $\cB_{i,j}$ be the set of plane bipolar orientations with $i$ non-pole vertices and $j$ inner face, and let $\cB_{i,j}[a,b]$ be the subset of those where the left (resp. right) outer boundary has length $a+1$ (resp. $b+1$).
+Let $\Sep_{i,j}[a,b]$ be the subset of $\Sep_{i,j}$ where $s'$ has degree $a+2$ and $t'$ has degree $b+2$.
 There is a direct bijection $\iota$ (illustrated in Figure~\ref{fig:bipolar}) from $\cB_{i,j}[a,b]$ to $\Sep_{i,j}[a,b]$ where each vertex corresponds to a black vertex, and each inner face corresponds to an inner white vertex of the same type~\cite{FOP95}.